AWinterman/simple-scuttle/README.md

 ###`Gossip.set(key, value) -> null`###

-This method applies a local update, simply setting the given key to the given value in the local instance, giving it the appropriate `version` number and `source_id`.
+This method applies a local delta, simply setting the given key to the given value in the local instance, giving it the appropriate `version` number and `source_id`.